-The Advocacy Center of Tompkins County offers a variety of free and confidential* groups for survivors of domestic and sexual violence.
-Meeting with the group facilitator is required prior to group participation.
+The Advocacy Center of Tompkins County offers a variety of groups for survivors of domestic and sexual violence.
 Please note, we are not able to offer all groups all of the time, what follows are the groups we typically offer throughout the year.

+Meeting with the group facilitator is required prior to group participation.
 For more information about Advocacy Center groups, please do any of the following:

 - Use our Group Interest Form